 The Notes may be sold in any secondary market that may develop.
-The Notes will be listed on the Toronto Stock Exchange (the "TSX"), subject to meeting the TSX's initial and ongoing listing requirements.
+The Notes will be listed on the Toronto Stock Exchange (the "TSX") subject to meeting the TSX's initial and ongoing listing requirements.
 If, contrary to expectations, the Notes are not listed on the TSX, it is expected (although not assured) that they would trade through an over-the-counter market.
-There is no provision for the early redemption of Notes by noteholders and there is no guarantee that any secondary market that does develop will be liquid.
+There is no provision for the early redemption of Notes by noteholders and there is no guarantee that any secondary market which may develop will be liquid.
 Consequently the Notes should not be viewed as trading instruments.

-If I decided to sell my Notes, could I get less than the principal amount?
+If I decided to sell my Notes, could I get less than the principal amount of \$10 per Note?

-Yes, the price of the Notes in any secondary market will be set by such market.
-Prior to maturity, the Notes could trade above or below the principal amount.
+Yes, the price of the Notes in any secondary market which may develop will be set by such market.
+Prior to maturity, the Notes could trade above or below the \$10 principal amount per Note.

-What factors may affect the trading value ofmy Notes in any secondary market?
+What factors may affect the trading value of my Notes in any secondary market?